Friday, 29 March 2024

 Manto’s most celebrated Partition story, “Toba Tek Singh,” proceeds from a simple premise,

 a foolish one.
 Government run asylums were bureaucratic.
-In this case, an order would have eventually been run dividing up the lunatics and awarding them to one country or the other.
+In this case, an order would have eventually been sent to divide up the lunatics and award them to one country or the other.

 laid out in the opening lines: